Africa, here we come!

 The tour continued through JoBurg, mostly just driving by car after which we then stopped at the Apartheids Museum.
 Jozef arranged entrance for us, after which we went through the museum on our own.
 It’s both impressive and depressing what South Africans went through during this period in their history.
 The stories of Nelson Mandela are familiar to us.
 But here they tell it in detail with artifacts and fotos.
 From the beginnings of South Africa, the time leading to Mandela’s struggle and his climax as President of South Africa.
 We left the museum quietly and mostly impressed at what we had seen.

 From here we travelled on to Soweto.
 This township came into existence as the only place black africans were allowed to settle.
 The white minority government strictly controlled all other residential areas in JoBurg.
 Nowadays Soweto is not a bad place to live.
 We were actually surprised to see how beautiful some of the properties here are.
-But there is also poverty in Soweto in the form of shanty villages.
+However, there is also poverty in Soweto in the form of shanty villages.
 Homes made of nothing more than reused wood and corrugated steel.

 Locals guide us through one area with shanty homes and we were even invited inside one.
 There is a high percentage of unemployment here.
 The locals try to make some money showing tourists how they live and selling trinkets.
 It was a little embarrassing to us in a way.
 However the locals appreciate the opportunity to make some money in a for them dignified manner, as opposed to having to resort to hand-outs.